graphsignal/graphsignal-python/README.md

 The following data types are currently supported: `list`, `dict`, `set`, `tuple`, `str`, `bytes`, `numpy.ndarray`, `tensorflow.Tensor`, `torch.Tensor`.

-**No raw data is recorded by default** by the agent, only statistics such as size, shape or number of missing values.
-To also record data samples, set `record_data_samples` to `True` in `graphsignal.configure`.
+Raw data samples, such as prompts or completions, are recorded by default.
+To disable, set `record_data_samples=False` in `graphsignal.configure`.
+Note, that data statistics, such as size, shape or number of missing values will still be recorded.

 ## Observe